MariaKHW20/Retail-Demographics-Portfolio/notes/methodology.md

 # Methodology

-This project follows a clear, structured analytics workflow to explore UK retail transaction data and present insights through SQL and Tableau.
+This project follows a clear, structured analytics workflow to explore retail customer and sales data and present insights through SQL and Tableau.

 ## 1. Data Understanding
 Reviewed the dataset to understand its structure and fields, including: